 Insurance coverage for fertility services has not kept up with the increased demand for healthcare.
 As more people discover their options for starting or growing their families, the demand for affordable and easy-to-access fertility treatments has increased significantly.
 However, many insurance companies still don’t cover these services, or they only cover a small part of the cost.
 This can be a major challenge for those who need these treatments.

 Insurance coverage for fertility services varies by state and employer-sponsored plans.
-Insurance companies do not deem many treatments medically necessary,
+Insurance companies do not deem many treatments medically necessary, leading to limited coverage from private insurance plans and Medicaid programs.

 16 States have mandates for infertility treatment, stating that specific insurance plans must offer some form of coverage.
 However, if your employer manages their own insurance plan, it might not have to follow these rules.
-Many insurance providers offer
+Many insurance providers offer fertility benefits, but it’s up to the employer to include them in the insurance.

 Overall, coverage for fertility services varies based on location, type of insurance plan, and regulatory requirements.